 Caroline Rausch Albright (Visiting Professor of Religion and Science); David Glover (Projects Administrator); Eddie A. Rosa Fuentes (Center Coordinator); Gayle Woloschak (Associate Director); John Albright (Visiting Professor of Religion and Science); Lea F. Schweitz (Director); Leonard Hummel (Visiting Scholar); Philip Hefner (Senior Fellow - Founder).

-Free subscription to the mailing list.
-Past newsletters are available in pdf.
+Free subscription to the newsletter and past newsletters available in pdf.
 Conferences, workshops and seminars are organized by the Center and promoted by the website.
 There is a link to the website of the magazine "Zygon Journal of Religion and Science".